Should I Have Forwarded My Friend's Girlfriend's Texts About Limiting My Relationship with His Daughter?

 Original Post

 I (44F) have been friends with “Mike” (44M) since we were in our 20s.
-We have helped each other through a ton of stuff and I consider him probably my best friend.
+We have helped each other through a lot, and I consider him my best friend.

-Mike was married for a few years and together they had a daughter, “Jenna”.
+Mike was married for a few years, and together they had a daughter, “Jenna.”
 Unfortunately, his wife passed away when Jenna was 2.
-I was there for both Mike and Jenna through the hard time, guiding Mike as a single dad.
+I was there for both Mike and Jenna during that hard time, guiding Mike as a single dad.

 I was around a lot.
 When Jenna was about 8 years old, Mike and I realized we had feelings for one another and started dating.

 Jenna was actually really excited.
-I moved in with them 3 years in.
+I moved in with them three years later.

-I had always been a mother figure to Jenna but our bond strengthened.
-After another 3 years, Mike and I broke up.
+I had always been a mother figure to Jenna, but our bond strengthened.
+After another three years, Mike and I broke up.

 There was no big drama, no cheating or anything.
 We just came to realize we were better off as friends.

 Mike is supportive of this.
-We joke we unofficially have joint custody.
+We joke that we unofficially have joint custody.

-And we even still do things as a family.
-It's been 5 years now and I’ve since gotten married.
+We even still do things as a family.
+It's been five years now, and I’ve since gotten married.

 My husband is very supportive of me being in Mike and Jenna’s lives, especially Jenna’s.
 They were both at our wedding, with Jenna serving as a bridesmaid.